 “Should I accept a low-amount settlement offer or no settlement whatsoever when the other party’s insurance is blaming me for the crash?”
 The other party’s insurance company is not the judge, and it definitely cannot be trusted.

 “Given that California insurers tend to be biased against motorcyclists, the fact that the other party’s insurance company is trying to shift the blame onto you does not make it true,” says our motorcycle accident lawyer Los Angeles.
-Let a trusted law firm conduct an independent investigation of your particular case, collecting such evidence as the police report, witness accounts, reports from accident reconstruction experts, and others.
+Let a trusted law firm conduct an independent investigation of your particular case, collecting such evidence as to the police report, witness accounts, reports from accident reconstruction experts, and others.

 Just because your insurance adjuster says you can recover only a certain amount of money after a motorcycle crash in Los Angeles or elsewhere in California, it does not necessarily mean that their evaluation is fair or true.
 Schedule a free evaluation of your case by our attorneys at JML Law and let us determine how much money you can recover as part of your personal injury claim.
 Call our offices at 818-610-8800 today.